rwdaigle/edgerails/source/_posts/2010-02-21-the-skinny-on-scopes-formerly-named-scope.markdown

 ### Dynamic Scope Construction

-I've been in love with the [anonymous `scoped` named_scope](http://github.com/rails/rails/blob/17f336e2f00f419a41eb7effb817bd7ad3e84f0d/activerecord/lib/active_record/named_scope.rb#L3) in Rails 2.3 for sometime now, using it to create dynamic and chainable scopes on an as-needed basis.
+I've been in love with the [`scoped` the anonymous named_scope constructor](http://github.com/rails/rails/blob/17f336e2f00f419a41eb7effb817bd7ad3e84f0d/activerecord/lib/active_record/named_scope.rb#L3) in Rails 2.3 for sometime now, using it to create dynamic and chainable scopes on an as-needed basis.
 One use-case you see a lot for this type of functionality is for creating a `search` method that you can still append other query manipulations onto.

-For instance, to search our posts we can create this method which will return a scope for your caller to further filter:
+For instance, to search our posts we can create this method which will return a scope for your caller to further filter (notice the use of `scoped` to start the chain off with an innocuous scope upon which others can be appended):

 <div class="code_window">
 <em>Ruby - post.rb</em>